Keyboard Offsite Rig for stage and studio sessions

 • Kurzweil Rack containing effects processors and sound generation components for "bread-n-butter" sounds like acoustic pianos (APs), electric pianos (EPs), brass, reeds, winds, strings, tuned percussion

-For studio sessions, I designed the I/O panel on the rack to get the raw sounds without effects.
-I also included I/O for inputs to the PCM-60s so they were available as separate processors, and inserts so I could patch pre-delays for the reverbs.
-This rack generates some heat so I installed vents and fans on the rear lid.
-The fans aren't quiet - not a problem on a loud stage, but for studio work I can simply remove the rear lid.
+For offsite studio sessions, I designed the I/O panel on the rack to get the raw sounds without effects.
+I also included I/O for the digital reverbs so they were available as separate processors (for off-site studio work), and inserts so I could patch pre-delays for the reverbs. rack

 Next up is the Base Analog Rack.
 This is named because it is the base component for MIDI control, and since expansion was going to involve all the modules and analog synthesizers it contains the mixers for such.

-This contains the core components of the stage rig - mixers, MIDI matrix control, sequence playback, SYSEX backup, and modules essential for rhythm.
+This contains the core components of the stage rig - mixers, MIDI matrix control, sequence playback (I refuse to use a laptop or mobile on stage), SYSEX backup, and module essential for rhythm.
 My preference for line level mixers have been Rane SM82 as they are clear & transparent, and they can be chained as your system grows.
 For sequence playback and SYSEX backup I chose the Alesis Datadisk - it uses floppy disks but no one has made a MIDI accessory like this with newer memory like USB sticks!
 Proving again that old stuff fits the bill, I use a JL Cooper MSB+ for a programmable MIDI matrix.
 Most of these are duplicates of my studio system, and I prefer to minimize the learning curve of new devices.
 Since most of these devices use external power supplies, I placed the Juice Goose 12Paq in this rack.
 None of the other racks have any need for external power supplies.

 Components: